-To put the above in perspective, we can give you a 1 inch product sticker made of vinyl.
+To put the above statements in perspective, we can give you a 1-inch product sticker made of vinyl.
 And should the job demand it, we can even brand buses, railway bogeys or wrap buildings with the same material.

 The print industry also refers to vinyl rolls as SAV viz.
 Self Adhesive Vinyl.

 For now, imagine a large sticker roll made of plastic.
 As stated above, this roll is specially coated to receive inks.
-And it is this coating that makes extremely high resolution printing possible.
+And it is this coating that makes extremely high-resolution printing possible.

 There is a good chance that the colors would’ve come out faded and the images would’ve blurred on regular paper.

 But if you substitute this medium with coated photo paper, the same file, printed by using the same machine is much more vibrant and impactful.

 Inkjet printing on a vinyl banner gives you the same high quality, high-resolution output.

 While there is no price difference in these finishes, the end application influences the choice of finishing.